 This is the UK’s only externally accredited suicide prevention programme, on the Regulated Qualification Framework, this is the UK’s National Qualification in Suicide Prevention.

 SFAUSI is comprised of 4 parts, each approximately 90 minutes duration.

 The programme teaches and practices the skills and knowledge needed to identify someone who may be thinking about suicide and competently intervene to help create suicide safety as a first-aid approach.

 This is a 6 -hour (over 2 days) online course, using tutor-facilitated class-based learning, tutor-led group work and audio-visual presentations.

 Who should attend?

 Multi-sector practitioners including health, housing, social care, education, criminal justice, call centre operators, private, voluntary and public sector workers and community member.

-The fee for this 2-day course is just £155 and tickets can be booked via this Eventbrite link.
+The fee for this 2-day course is just £155 and tickets can be booked via this page on Steve’s website.